 - 1 tablespoon Worcestershire sauce

-- 6 cups beef, chicken, or vegetables stock/broth
+- 6 cups beef, chicken, or vegetable stock/broth

 - ¾ cup black rice, wild rice, brown or white rice, uncooked